COVID-19 alert: Read about changed restrictions for businesses in Greater Brisbane from 6pm, Monday 11 January.

 You only need to nominate the responsible person once (not with every application).
 If the responsible person leaves the company or no longer holds a security clearance, then the nomination must be updated.

-To nominate a responsible person, complete Form E114 – Nominated responsible person (PDF, 245KB) and submit it with your licence application.
+To nominate a responsible person, contact us to complete Form E114 – Nominated responsible person and submit it with your licence application.

 General obligations for licence holders